cakraawijaya/Dashboard-IoT-Berbasis-Node-JS/README.md

 <br><br>

 ## Disclaimer
-This application is my own work and is not the result of plagiarism from other people's research or work, except those related to third party services which include: libraries, frameworks, and so on.
+This application is the result of the development of the Kelas IoT practicum.
+I do not deny that I still use third-party services in this work, including: libraries, frameworks, and so on.

 <br><br>